Lindsay Pearce: Glee

 In the third-season premiere of Glee, Pearce was introduced as Harmony, an ambitious and talented singer who awes characters Kurt and Rachel when they watch her and her group sing a mash-up of "Anything Goes" from the musical Anything Goes and "Anything You Can Do" from the musical Annie Get Your Gun.
 This first episode featuring her character aired September 20, 2011.
 Her debut was widely acclaimed by critics such as TVLine's Michael Slezak, who said Harmony was "brilliantly brought to life" by Pearce, and Emily VanDerWerff of The A.V.
 Club, who wrote that she "may be the best new character ever".
 The mash-up was released as a single for digital download after the episode aired.
 She appeared for a second time in the eighth episode, "Hold On to Sixteen", in which Harmony was the lead singer of a different group, the Unitards, a rival show choir competing against the show's main glee club, New Directions.
 In the episode, she sings "Buenos Aires" from the musical Evita, which was also released as a single.
 Pearce was complimented for her rendition by Billboard's Rae Votta, who said she was a "fantastic singer".
 Harmony tells Kurt that she is a sophomore, leaving open the possibility that she could return to the show in future seasons.

 The "Anything Goes" / "Anything You Can Do" mash-up was widely acclaimed.
 Respers France named Pearce's performance the best moment of the episode, and found that the character positively reminded her of "Glee of old".
 The song was also a favorite of Lee's, who wrote that the intensity of the actress was perfectly matched to the character's disposition.
 West, Slezak and Benigno gave the performance an "A"; the former called it an "outstanding rendition" which "felt like it belonged on a big stage or in a big-screen musical", and the latter two praised her vocal talent, which Benigno deemed unequalled on Glee.
 Futterman and Bell found Harmony a credible rival to Rachel vocally, and eagerly anticipated future competition between them.
 Urban called Pearce's performance merely "serviceable".
-Though she felt her acting was a weak point, she compared her favorably to season two guest star Charice and praised her vocals.
+Though she felt her acting was a weak point, she compared her favorably to season two guest star Jake Zyrus and praised her vocals.